J. Jayalalithaa: Early political career

 She was reappointed as the Propaganda Secretary of the party on 5 September 1985.
 The famous photograph, taken at a massive two-day conference of the All-World MGR Fans Club organised by the party at Tamukkam Ground in Madurai in July 1986, soon after the party's debacle in the local body elections, depicts Jayalalithaa presenting a silver sceptre (Sengol) to MGR, who then returned it to her, indicating that she was his political heir and passing the baton of succession.

-Following his death in 1987, AIADMK split into two factions: one supported his widow, V. N. Janaki This faction was called AIADMK (JA) and the other favoured Jayalalithaa called AIADMK (J).
+In the early hours of 24 December 1987, upon hearing of M. G. Ramachandran’s death, Jayalalithaa proceeded to his residence at Ramavaram Garden, where she was reportedly denied entry.
+She then travelled to Rajaji Hall, where his body had been taken for public homage.
+At the venue, she positioned herself near MGR's head and stood beside his mortal remains for approximately 13 hours on the first day (24 Dec), dressed in a black saree, and for about 8 hours on the second day (25 Dec), wearing her trademark white saree with the AIADMK tricolour border, totaling around 21 hours of vigil.
+She remained there despite facing resistance and alleged physical harassment from supporters of V. N. Janaki, continuing to stand her ground throughout the mourning period.
+Following his funeral in 1987, AIADMK split into two factions: one supported his widow, V. N. Janaki This faction was called AIADMK (JA) and the other favoured Jayalalithaa called AIADMK (J).
 Jayalalithaa faction was supported by senior leaders like V. R. Nedunchezhiyan, Panruti S. Ramachandran, Aranganayagam, KKSSR Ramachandran, Thirunavukarasar.
 On 1 January 1988, Jayalalithaa was elected as the general secretary of AIADMK by the leaders of her faction and it was ratified by the party general council convened by her on the next day.
-Janaki was selected as the Chief Minister on 7 January 1988 with the support of 96 members; due in part to irregularities by speaker P. H. Pandian, who dismissed six members to ease her victory, she won a motion of confidence in the house.
-However, Rajiv Gandhi used Article 356 of the Constitution of India to dismiss the Janaki-led government and impose president's rule on the state.
+Janaki was selected as the Chief Minister on 7 January 1988 with the support of 96 members.
+On 13 January 1988, while Chief Minister V. N. Janaki was in Delhi seeking support from Prime Minister Rajiv Gandhi, the AIADMK headquarters in Chennai became the scene of the first direct clash between her faction and that of Jayalalithaa.
+Both groups had announced executive meetings at the same venue, leading to heavy police deployment; however, Janaki’s camp later cancelled its meeting and locked the office.
+Jayalalithaa attempted to enter the premises with her supporters but was stopped, and a lathi charge ensued when they tried to proceed, leaving several leaders of her faction injured.
+She then staged a brief protest outside the gates before being detained and taken to her Poes Garden residence, where police initially termed it protective custody and later released her; the episode generated public sympathy for her faction in the internal party conflict.
+On the eve of the confidence vote, Jayalalithaa was reported to have offered the support of a faction of AIADMK MLAs to G. K. Moopanar to enable him to become Chief Minister, a proposal said to have been conveyed to Rajiv Gandhi but opposed by some Congress leaders who favoured Sivaji Ganesan. during the assembly proceedings, seven Congress MLAs aligned with the Sivaji faction were reported to have resigned.
+Amid disruptions and restricted access to the House, Janaki won a motion of confidence in the house on 26 January 1988, due in part to irregularities by speaker P. H. Pandian, who dismissed six members to ease her victory.
+However, Rajiv Gandhi used Article 356 of the Constitution of India to dismiss the Janaki-led government and impose president's rule on the state following which the Governor's recommendation.
+Later in December 1988, Jayalalithaa accused then ruling Congress at the centre of using President's rule to advance its political interests in Tamil Nadu.
 The Election Commission of India froze the "Two Leaves" symbol on 17 December 1988 and given Janaki with Double Pigeon symbol name of AIADMK (JA) and Jayalalithaa with Cock symbol name of AIADMK (J).